Exhibits

 Cranberry Exhibit

-Our 2023 updated exhibit takes you through the different processes of picking cranberries, as well as features of some of the founders of our cranberry industry and the history of Glacial Lake.
+Our updated exhibit takes you through the different processes of picking cranberries, features some of the founders of our cranberry industry, and explains the history of Glacial Lake.

 Second Floor-